999lama/CustomeSegmentControls/README.md

-# CustomeSegmentControls
+# Custome Segment Controls
-This repo is  contain a collection of  Segment Controls created by me 🦩🪐
+This repo is  contain a collection of  Segment Controls created by me @LamaAlbadri 🦩🪐